 - Biological psychology

 - Methods of research

 - Abnormalities in psychology

 Individuals who complete 2-year degree programs in psychology often transfer into bachelor's degree programs.
 Graduates might also find employment in entry-level jobs related to human resources or social work.
 They may also qualify for select entry-level positions related to psychology, such as in counseling assistance, which usually require the supervision of a licensed psychologist.
 Some possible job titles include:

 - Social services clerk

 - Paraprofessional counselor

 Employment Outlook and Salary Info

-Individuals who have earned an associate degree in psychology may pursue advanced opportunities by earning a bachelor's degree in psychology.
+Individuals who have earned an associate's degree in psychology may pursue advanced opportunities by earning a bachelor's degree in psychology.
 Some schools offer an integrated program that incorporates the associate degree program into a bachelor's degree program.
 Those interested in becoming counselors, therapists or clinical psychologists typically must hold graduate degrees in psychology as well as state licensure.